ibm-cloud-docs/dr-automation-powervs/workload-migration.md

    ksys.license  1.8.0.1  COMMITTED  Base Server Runtime
    ```

-   > **Note:** Migration is supported only if your deployment is running older versions of `ksys`.
-You can verify the supported `ksys` levels in the IBM VMRM DR for Power systems [Upgrading](https://www.ibm.com/docs/en/vmrmdr/1.8.0?topic=installing-upgrading) section .
+   > **Note:** Migration is supported only if your deployment is running older versions of `Orchestrator`.
+You can verify the supported `Orchestrator` levels in the IBM VMRM DR for Power systems [Upgrading](https://www.ibm.com/docs/en/vmrmdr/1.8.0?topic=installing-upgrading) section .
-   > If you're running an older version, proceed with the following steps to upgrade your Orchestrator (ksys) to the latest level.
+   > If you're running an older version, proceed with the following steps to upgrade your Orchestrator to the latest level.

 4. To view the usage options for creating a snapshot, run the following command: